jgygi/SPEAR_manuscript/Data/README.md

 COVID-19:
 All files are made accessible from *Su, Y. et al. Multi-Omics Resolves a Sharp Disease-State Shift between Mild and Moderate COVID-19.
 Cell 183, 1479-1495.e20 (2020)*
+All this data can also be extracted directly from that paper, but we provide the computable matrices that we used in our analyses.

 + Su_COVID19_Plasma_Proteomics.csv